 Recently, Federal Communications Commission (FCC), National Telecommunications and Information Administration (NTIA) in the United States and other regulators such as OfCom UK, have broadened their horizons for cooperative spectrum sharing approaches in order to optimize spectrum utilization.
 For example see the PCAST Report [1].
 FCC/ NTIA are in the process of opening new spectrum bands which specifically require multi-levels of regulated users (e. g. primary, opportunistic etc.) to share the spectrum.
 There is emphasis on greater spectrum efficiencies, spectrum sharing and spectrum utilization, which requires not only database driven configuration of the radios, but systems that can provide spectrum occupancy at a particular location and at a particular time.

-This standard will help fulfil this need by creating a Spectrum Occupancy Sensing System.
+This standard will help fulfil this need by creating a Spectrum Characterization and Occupancy Sensing (SCOS) System.
 This will enable improved spectrum utilization and support for other shared spectrum applications, hence benefitting the regulators and users alike.

-The Spectrum Occupancy Sensing has many applications which include:
+The SCOS System has many applications which include:

 On-demand spectrum survey and report